justlilith/PortSignals/org/paperwork/regulatory/Articles.md

     + +1.832.900.9040
 * ErosHT

-### Nomenclature
+### Access Level Nomenclature

 There are escalating levels of responsibility and scope for people working with Port Signals; a Volunteer has the same, and more, duties as a Contributor.
+Creators are directly responsible for organising, improving, and keeping accountable Port Signals and projects under its umbrella.

 + **Level 0 (L0 / Public)**: Can interact with unmarked Port Signals materials
 + **Level 1 (L1 / Contributor)**: Improves Port Signals materials and operations (loosely scoped to the collective)
 + **Level 2 (L2 / Volunteer)**: Maintains Port Signals (loosely scoped to the collective)
 + **Level 3 (L3 / Creator)**: Actively develops Port Signals and associated projects under the Port Signals name (tightly scoped per project)

+Note: Port Signals staff may, but are not required to, wear many hats.
+For details regarding what duties a staff member is responsible for, you may check their personnel file.

 Kindest,
 Lilith